gardener/machine-controller-manager-provider-gcp/docs/development/testing/cmek.md

       source: <...>
       type: PERSISTENT
     ```
-1. One can change the shoot YAML by adding removing volumes and once the shoot has re-conciled and the new machine in `Running` phase, the persistent disks associated wth the machine VM should be correspondingly added/removed and still be configured with the specified encryoption key.
+1. One can change the shoot YAML by adding/removing volumes.
+Once the shoot has reconciled with the new machines in the Running phase, the persistent disks associated with the VM should be added/removed and still be configured with the specified encryption key.